pietrasFilip/post-app-frontend/README.md

 # How to run?

-Open terminal inside this project directory, then perform above command:
+Open terminal inside this project directory, then perform below command:
 ```
 docker-compose up -d --build
 ```